How Much Compensation Can I Claim For Professional Negligence

-In its most basic form, a claim for compensation based on professional negligence most often occurs when a professional person, or representative of a professional organisation, causes damage by giving bad advice.
+By Mark Ainsdale.
+Last Updated 30th March 2021.
+In its most basic form, professional negligence claims most often occur when a professional person, or representative of a professional organisation, causes damage by giving bad advice.
 However, in recent years the professional negligence landscape has changed somewhat.
 This change has mostly been driven by the fact that our increasing dependence upon technology, has left us open to damage from a much broader range of professionals.

 Where a decade ago we primarily saw professional negligence claims against solicitors, accountants, and financial advisers, we now see a growing number of professional negligence cases brought against IT professionals and other providers that maintain and administer the technology we now depend upon.